-The referencing style used for the disciplines of Media and Journalism at Teesside University is Harvard Standard according to the book 'Cite Them Right' by Pears and Shields.
+The referencing style used for the School of Arts & Creative Industries is Harvard Standard according to the book 'Cite Them Right' by Pears and Shields.

 Click on the book cover below for details of the print copies held in the Library.

 Pears and Shields (2016, p.
 20) or (Pears and Shields, 2016, p.
 20)